wzid/cameron.rs/src/routes/blog/personal-projects.md

 ---
 title: Personal Projects are Important
 date: '5-1-2023'
 desc: After a failed interview, I realized the importance of personal projects.
+This article discusses my journey of creating projects and why they are important.
+tags:
+    - talk
 ---

 In January, I landed an interview for an internship at Lenovo for a Java Engineering position.
 My confidence was super high because I've been coding in Java for 3 years and I knew there was no question that I could not answer confidently.
 Ironicaly enough, that was not true.
 What I didn't expect was the interviewer asking me about my personal projects.
 I didn't have any.